rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 ```

 Better solutions may be available.
-If you want to make your own shortcodes, there's also those used by [the hugo docs itself][hugo-shortcodes] you can use for reference.
+If you want to make your own shortcodes, there's also those used by [the hugo docs itself][hugo-shortcodes] you can use for reference as well as various [examples throughout GitHub](https://github.com/parsiya/Hugo-Shortcodes/tree/master/shortcodes).

 {{< addendum title="Real Time Edit" >}}
 I have since learned that [it's perfectly fine to wrap this in `<figure>`, which also enables alt-text and captions](https://html.spec.whatwg.org/multipage/grouping-content.html#the-figure-element).
 Here's the new shortcode I'm using now, which is built on top of [the built-in figure shortcode](https://github.com/gohugoio/hugo/blob/aba2647c152ffff927f42523b77ee6651630cd67/tpl/tplimpl/embedded/templates/shortcodes/figure.html):